build-new-habits/The-Learning-Studio/AI_CONSTITUTION.md

 * Framework alignment values must come from the pre-approved vocabulary list only[cite: 2]
 * All colour/contrast choices must be tested with a real tool, not eyeballed[cite: 2]
 * Every session ends with a handoff: files changed, reason, tests run, assumptions, unresolved risks, next action[cite: 2]

+*Evidence Standard.
+Any claim that something was tested, validated, or verified must be accompanied by the raw, unedited output of that test — command run, full output pasted, nothing summarised or narrated.
+A description of expected behaviour is not evidence and must not be presented as though it were.
+If something wasn't actually run, say so explicitly rather than describing what running it would show.